wtmerritt/Project7_Groupomania/README.md

-Add instructions for starting the Frontend & Backend servers for Project 7 Application.
+Project 7 - Instructions for starting the Frontend & Backend servers.

 1) Start backend server:
     a) Change to backend folder.